CRM Coaches and Staff

 Jamie is a Harvard grad from the class of 2011 where he was a member of the Harvard Swim Team and studied Economics and Psychology.
 Currently working at Fidelity Investments, he has been swimming competitively since the age of five, and he has taught swim lessons to both children and adults for the past five years.

-Kevin Tyrrell was promoted to The Ulen-Brooks Endowed Coach for Harvard Men's Swimming & Diving in August 2013 after serving as assistant coach since 2009.
-In 2013-14, his first as the head coach, Tyrrell led the Crimson to an outright Ivy League dual meet championship and an Ivy League Championship.
+A valued partner to CMSC, Kevin Tyrrell was promoted to Head Coach for Harvard Men's Swimming & Diving in August 2013 after serving as assistant coach since 2009.
+Tyrrell's second season at the helm saw Harvard post a 9-0 record in dual meets during the regular season, including a 7-0 mark against the Ivy League.
+At the Ivy League Championships, Harvard claimed second overall.
+Previously, Tyrrell, who has extensive international coaching experience, was the head coach of the U.S. Virgin Islands National Team from 2005-09 and led the team at the 2008 Beijing Olympics.
 A 1992 graduate of Lafayette College, Tyrrell was a two-time captain for the Leopards, leading the team to second place at the 1992 ECAC Championship.
-He earned a master’s degree in education from Boston University in 2002.
+He earned a master’s degree in education from Boston University in 2002 and a master's in education from Harvard University in 2015.